pixelbrackets/patchbot/README.md

 ```

 To be more verbose add `-v` to each command.
 Add `-vvv` for debugging.
+This will show all steps and commands applied by Patchbot.
 The flag `--no-ansi` will remove output formation.

 ### Merge feature branch

 ✨️Patchbot intentionally creates a feature branch to apply patches.

-When you reviewed the feature branch and all tests are successful then
+When you reviewed the feature branch and all CI tests are successful then
 you can use Patchbot again to merge the feature branch.

 Example command to merge branch `bugfix-add-missing-lock-file` into